If you cannot find the answer to your question, please Contact Us.

 What is your policy on third party data mining?

-Can I print text from the Blackstone's Police Investigators’ Manual and Workbook Online?
+Can I print text from the Blackstone's Police online service?

-Yes you may print out material from the online Manual and Workbook.
-However it is very important that you read the Legal Notice, which includes information on printing, before you print anything from our online services.
+Yes, you may print out material from the online service.
+However it is very important that you read the Legal Notice, which includes information on printing, first.

-How much material can I legally print out from Blackstone's Police Investigators’ Manual and Workbook?
+How much material can I legally print out?

 It is very important that you read the Legal Notice, which includes information on printing, before you print anything from our online services.